danielmhair/iProgram/docs/html-n-css.md

 <img src="./img/udemy-1.jpg" />
 <br/><br/>

 As you can see, the image shows the first section, `Section 1: Getting Started and HTML`.
 However, scroll down the page and start with the video called `9.
 Hello World` (see image).
+You can click on [this link](https://www.udemy.com/complete-web-developer-course/learn/v4/t/lecture/1232724?start=0) to go directly to that video.

 <br/><br/>
 <img src="./img/udemy-2.jpg" />